willissa2121/library_checkout_proj_3/project-ui/src/app/booklist/README.md

 # Booklist Component
-Component that will be used to run the show a list of all books and there status in the database.
+Component that will be used to show a list of all books and there status in the database.
+This will work as a demonstration/check that the backend is running correctly along with a quick way for users to check if the book they want is available or even carried.

 ### Current Status
--UI is currently built, but the back end is not integrated yet -Will neeed to remove red warning paragraph text before final sumbission
+-UI is updated to after the intergration of the backend

-Current Image of looks will be added to its own folder shortly
+Current Appearance of this component can be found within the UI Images folder under post backend integration.